Montana Bowhunter Education Course

-After completing all units, you’ll have the choice to proceed directly to the online Field Day Qualifier Exam or you can take a practice exam first.
+After completing all units, you’ll proceed directly to the online Montana Field Day Qualifier Exam.

 You must score 80% or greater on the final exam to pass.
 If you fail the final exam, there is no penalty.
 You can retake the exam as many times as you like until you pass.

 After passing the online course, you are required to attend the Montana Fish, Wildlife and Parks Bowhunter Education Online Field Day to complete your bowhunter education certification.

 You’ll bring the Field Day Qualifier Certificate you received after passing the online course Final Exam to the Bowhunter Education Online Field Day as proof of having completed the online course.